Is An Editor the Same As a Producer?

 Knowing how to make a better video in a few simple steps is the first step to becoming a successful video producer.
 You can almost thank your friend for the pedagogy, as it was him who showed you the way.
 I had no idea that he was such an expert in filmmaking when I first met him.

-The major Differences Between A producer And An Editor.
+The major Differences Between A film producer And film Editor.

 Do you love the way your videos look and feel?
 Do you want to be able to publish them on YouTube and other places?
 If so, then you’re going to need a video editor.